interorbital/opengl-container-setup/README.md

 #### Getting your container up and running
 1. Install `git`, `curl`, and `podman`
 2. Head to the page of the [distrobox](https://github.com/89luca89/distrobox) project.
-3. Install the software as you see fit
+3. Install the software as you see fit -- if it is already packaged for your distribution, you will probably be better off installing it that way
 4. Create a container running the default command `distrobox create --name opengldev-env`
 5. Enter the container running `distrobox enter opengldev-env`